Frequently asked questions

 How long will Riedell Skates take to arrive in store?

-Riedell USA are taking orders for Riedell boots, including ColorLab, and we have been given estimated production of 10-12 weeks from order confirmation.
+Riedell USA are taking orders for Riedell boots, including ColorLab, and we have been given estimated production of 10-12 weeks.
 Once we finalise an order with you, unless it is a boot we are waiting to stock, you will not be able to return or exchange this unless faulty.
 We require a deposit of 50% of the boot when your order is confirmed.
 You can decide if you wish to pay 100% when your order is confirmed, or pay the balance when your boot arrives and is ready to ship.

 We have been informed that due to difficulties with getting stock, some models are taking up to 6 months to become available.
 Please send an enquiry to firstname.lastname@example.org for Riedell skates and we will let you know for that model of boot.

 How long will Moonlight Skates take to arrive in store?